 As has been noted, the killer is referred to as The Shape in the script and credits for this film.
 The word "shape" was used by the Salem Witch Trials judges to describe specters (or spirits) of the accused doing mischief or harming another person.

-The film takes place primarily in Haddonfield, Illinois.
-Haddonfield, NJ is the home town of screenwriter Debra Hill.
+The film takes place primarily in the fictional town of Haddonfield, Illinois.
+Haddonfield, New Jersey is the hometown of screenwriter Debra Hill.

 On the 25th anniversary disc, John Carpenter states that the original title sequence was to show a long shot of a sidewalk ending with a Halloween mask on the floor.
 The idea was dropped and the more iconic title sequence of the Jack O'Lantern was used.

 Before shooting the film, John Carpenter cinematographer Dean Cundey viewed Chinatown (1974).
 They were so impressed by the movie's cinematography that they decided to duplicate the color palette (burnt orange for the day shots coupled with blue back-lighting for the night shots) and use of lighting for the fictitious town of Haddonfield and the over-all look of the film.